 Borbón reminds us why we love coffee - it is simply a classic thanks to its low acidity and strong cacao notes.
-With a medium to strong body, depending on the level of roasting, it performs very well in the company of milk.
+With a medium to strong body, depending on the level of roasting, it performs very well in the company of milk, especially with our single origin coffee beans.
 This one is for you Latte lovers!

 Why not give it a try?